bitstorm/Wicket-rest-annotations/readme.md

 		//The instance returned will be marshaled to XML.
 	}
 ````
-When we use multiple mime types with our REST resource, we must use an implementation of `IObjectSerialDeserial` that supports all the required types.
+If we want to use multiple mime types with our REST resource, we must use an implementation of `IObjectSerialDeserial` that supports all the required types.
 For this special purpose we can use class `MultiFormatSerialDeserial` as base class for our custom `IObjectSerialDeserial`.
 The class implements a custom version of _Composite pattern_ allowing to register a given `IObjectSerialDeserial` for a specific MIME type.
 Utility class `RestMimeTypes` contains different MIME types as tring constants.
 The following is an example of usage of `MultiFormatSerialDeserial` taken from class `WicketApplication` in the main module `restannotations`:

 ````java
 	MultiFormatSerialDeserial multiFormat = new MultiFormatSerialDeserial();